mzattera/predictive-powers/README.md

 			OpenAiCompletionService cs = endpoint.getCompletionService();

-			// Set "model" parameter in default request, this will affect all further calls cs.getDefaultReq().setModel("text-curie-001");
+			// Set "best_of" parameter in default request, this will affect all further calls cs.getDefaultReq().setBestOf(3);

-			// this call now uses text-curie-001 model System.out.println(cs.complete("Alan Turing was").getText());
+			// this call (and subsequent ones) now uses best_of = 3
+			System.out.println(cs.complete("Alan Turing was").getText());

 		} // closes endpoint